jyothisambolu/InferenceMAX/README.md

 - `runners/`: Scripts that launches the runners

 The flow of operations is as follows:
 1. GitHub Action workflow assigns a runner a config to benchmark, specified by the workflow YAML file.
-Config includes:
-  - GPU type
-  - Model
-  - ISL / OSL
+   Config includes: GPU type, Model, ISL / OSL, TP
-  - TP
-1. The runner pulls the repo code and launchs the respective GPU node script in `runner/`, specifying the benchmark config:
+1. The runner pulls the repo code and launchs the respective GPU node script in `runner/`, specifying the benchmark config: Model, ISL / OSL, TP
-  - Model
-  - ISL / OSL
-  - TP
 1. The script executes the corresponding script in `benchmarks/`, configuring it with the benchmark config